Direct competition results from strong competiton for limited resource: Lyapunov functionals for the two competition models

 \section{Lyapunov functionals for the two competition models}

 The large time behaviour of solutions to \eqref{full} has been studied in \cite{SM.BP.JW:10}.
 It is proved that steady states cannot be globally positive $(\overline n_\e, \overline R_\e)$ and they have to be either Dirac masses (speciation) or continuous with a support of $n_\e$ that is small enough (except when the solution goes extinct that might happen if renewal/death rates are too high).
 When continuous, the steady state globally attracts all trajectories if they satisfy a particular sign property characterized the so-called {\em Evolutionary Stable Distribution} (ESD in short), a notion that we recall below.
-The proof relies on a Lyapunov functional which has also been proved to exist for the direct competition model in \cite{PJ.GR:09} under the condition of positivity of a certain operator.
+The proof relies on a Lyapunov functional which has also been proved to exist for the direct competition model in \cite{PJ.GR:09} under the condition of positivity of a certain operator (see also \cite{NC.PJ.GR:11} for a similar study of a model with finite number of resources and consumer traits).

-Our interest here is to understand the relation between the two Lyapunov functionals, for \eqref{full} and \eqref{comp_model}, and to understand why the operator positivity condition is important for Direct Competition but does not appear in the Competition for Resources.
+Our interest here is to understand the relation between the two Lyapunov functionals, for \eqref{full} and \eqref{comp_model}, and to understand why the operator positivity condition is important for direct competition models but does not appear in models of competition for resources.